Total Price: $

 The Hakkalügi Disc utilizes a 135mm dropout spacing in the rear, making it compatible with many of today's 29er disc wheelsets without needing to change the axle spacing.

 In California where we live, the State is chronically out of money.
 One of the things that suffers is road repair.
 The Hakkalügi Disc is a great solution for bumpy roads.
-Many tire manufacturers make road tires in 28, 32, 35 and even larger tires that are still quite light in weight and work beautifully on the road.
+Many tire manufacturers make road tires in 28, 32, and 35 that are still quite light in weight and work beautifully on the road.
 We're not suggesting you ride the Hakkalügi in a criterium, but we wouldn't hesitate to show up on our Saturday club ride on this bike.

 The bottom line is, you can put big road tires on it and bomb the rough roads without worrying about your State's road maintenance issues.
 And you can ride in the rain and grit without ruining the rims.